quinyuter/Pitch-Sequencing-RNN/README.md

 ## Results
 I created a new statistic called Predictability Score, which scores a pitcher from 0 to 1, with 1 meaning a pitcher is 100% predictable and 0 meaning a pitcher is not predictable at all.
 Chris Sale had a predictability score of 0.350 in the 2024 season.
 Tarik Skubal had a 0.375 predictability score.
 So, in the 2024 season, Tarik Skubal was a more predictable pitcher.

+## Report Abstract

+This personal research project investigates whether Major League Baseball pitch sequences can be predicted using Recurrent Neural Networks (RNNs).
+Focusing on 2024 Cy Young winners Chris Sale and Tarik Skubal, pitch level data was gathered, cleaned, explored, and used to build GRU-based RNN models using PyTorch.
+While model test accuracy hovered around 50%, I developed a new metric called Predictability Score (PS) that better reflects how predictable a pitcher is, accounting for the number of pitches in their arsenal.
+The results suggest that Tarik Skubal is slightly more predictable than Chris Sale, with a PS of 0.375 compared to 0.350.
+This project not only sharpened my RNN and Pytorch skills but also yielded interesting questions about how data science can affect decision making in baseball.
+There is still plenty of room for this model to grow, whether it be incorporating batter tendencies, experimenting with different model types, or removing sequence length constraints, but this was a rewarding step towards building a predictive tool that could benefit hitters, pitchers, and analysts.